myersem2/PHPCore/docs/_build/html/_sources/classes/request.rst.txt

    If **$pos** is not passed the entire segment array will be returned and the **$filter** and **$options** will be ignored.

    .. seealso::
-      `PHP Types of filters`_ - List of available filters and options.
+      - `PHP Types of filters`_ - List of available filters and options.
-      `PHP Filter Variable`_ - Information on the operation of the ``filter_var()`` function.
+      - `PHP Filter Variable`_ - Information on the operation of the ``filter_var()`` function.

-   :param integer $pos: The pos index of the path to retrieve
+   :param ?int $pos: The pos index of the path to retrieve
-   :param integer $filter: The ID of the filter to apply
+   :param ?int $filter: The ID of the filter to apply
    :param array|int $options: Associative array of options or bitwise disjunction of flags
-   :return ``mixed``: The requested segment item
+   :returns: ``mixed`` The requested segment item

    .. code-block:: php
       :caption: Get segment from requested URI
       :linenos:
-      :emphasize-lines: 5,7,8,11
+      :emphasize-lines: 7,9,10,13

       <?php

       use \PHPCore\Request;

       // $_SERVER['REQUEST_URI'] = '/sections/articles/12345.html'

       var_dump(Request::segment()); // [ "sections", "articles", "12345" ]

       var_dump(Request::segment(1)); // 'articles'
       var_dump(Request::segment(2, FILTER_VALIDATE_INT)); // 12345

       // phpcore.ini: request.segment_offset = 1
       var_dump(Request::segment(0)); // 'articles'

       ?>

    .. rst-class:: wy-text-right

-      :ref:`Back to list<Request Class Table Of Contents>`
+      :ref:`Back to list<Request Class Table of Contents>`

 .. _PHPCore Request Class: ../classes/request.html
 .. _PHPCore Request Functions: ../functions/request.html